 Choosing the Right Cage

-• Size: The larger, the better!
-Aim for a cage with at least 7.5 square feet of floor space for one guinea pig, and double that for each additional pig.
-This will give them enough room to move around, exercise, and explore.
+- Size: A larger cage is always better!
+For one guinea pig, aim for at least 7.5 square feet of floor space.
+For each additional guinea pig, double the size.
+This will allow them enough room to move freely and explore.

-• Away from drafts and direct sunlight: Guinea pigs are sensitive to temperature fluctuations.
-Choose a spot in your home that is draft-free and not exposed to direct sunlight.
+- Away from drafts and sunlight: Guinea pigs are sensitive to temperature changes, so place their cage in a draft-free area, out of direct sunlight.

 Cage Maintenance

-• Daily cleaning: Spot clean your guinea pig’s cage daily, removing any soiled bedding, uneaten food, and discarded hay.
-This will prevent any buildup of bacteria and odor.
+- Daily cleaning: Spot clean the cage daily by removing soiled bedding, leftover food, and uneaten hay.
+This will help reduce bacteria and odors.

-• Weekly deep cleaning: Once a week, it’s essential to give the cage a thorough cleaning.
-This includes washing all surfaces with a safe disinfectant and replacing all bedding and accessories.
+- Weekly deep cleaning: Once a week, give the cage a thorough cleaning by washing all surfaces with a pet-safe disinfectant and replacing all bedding.

 Nutrition: Feeding Your Guinea Pig a Balanced and Healthy Diet

-A proper diet is essential for your guinea pig’s overall health and well-being.
-Their diet should consist of high-quality hay, fresh vegetables, and a small portion of pellets.
-Here are some things to keep in mind when it comes to feeding your guinea pig:
+A proper diet is vital for your guinea pig’s health and vitality.
+Their diet should consist of hay, fresh vegetables, and small amounts of pellets.
+Here’s how to balance their food intake:

 Hay

-Hay is an essential part of a guinea pig’s diet as it provides the necessary fiber for digestion.
-Timothy hay is the recommended type of hay for guinea pigs, as it’s low in calcium and sugar.
-It’s important to ensure that your guinea pig has access to hay at all times.
+Hay is the most important part of a guinea pig’s diet, providing essential fiber for digestion.
+Timothy hay is the recommended choice due to its low calcium and sugar content.
+Ensure that fresh hay is available to your guinea pig at all times.

 Vegetables